 The interface/database system was successfully created to meet the specified design criteria.
-The NetLogo model of the implementation of such a system revealed that successful transfer rates improved with increased density of network nodes in the area.
-However, multiple improvements to the model must be made before it can produce reliable data.
+The NetLogo model of the implementation of such a system revealed that successful transfer rates improved with increased density of network nodes in the area, and were more successful for nodes more directly connected to the central node.